scenerystack/community/docs/reference/api/scenery/SpriteImage.md

 # SpriteImage

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/util/SpriteImage.ts](https://github.com/phetsims/scenery/blob/main/js/util/SpriteImage.ts) for the most up-to-date information.

 ## Overview

 Represents an image with a specific center "offset".
 Considered immutable (with an immutable image, the Canvas if